bigeasy/cadence/design.markdown

 of the [typing
 pitfalls](http://webreflection.blogspot.ie/2012/06/javascript-typeof-operator-problem.html).
 About those I simply do not care.
-Those are "Doctor it hurts when I do this." problems, problems that a latched onto by those lookign to be Nerd Perfect(tm).
+Those are "Doctor it hurts when I do this." problems, problems that a latched onto by those looking to be Nerd Perfect(tm).

 Not only can we accept strings, but we can run regular expressions against strings so that they have different meanings.